Photo by Todd and Brad Reed Photography

 Pere Marquette Lake & River

 Pere Marquette River — Water levels are up.
 Those targeting steelhead were getting a few, mainly on flies.
-Try an egg pattern or a bead. — Reported by DNR on 11/7/19.
+Try an egg pattern or a bead. — Reported by the Michigan DNR on 11/7/19.

 January Fishing Reports